 Sorting and analyzing the tax implications of your expenses will be simple if you work with scanned copies of receipts and other documents.
 Use scanners with programs designed for such tasks.
 You can even transfer the images to your tablet for easy sorting and organization.

 The IRS has fixed rules for determining the deductible components of rent and energy charges paid for a home office, as well as the running expenses of a car used for work and personal reasons.
 Feed the formula into a spreadsheet and use it as a template every time you pay rent or fill up on gas.
 Simply updating the file and retaining receipts will be enough to reduce your business taxes.

 Spend Money to Save Money

-You can skip old-fashioned manual record-keeping by opting for the latest online tax filing software applications instead.
+You can skip manual record-keeping by opting for the latest online tax filing software applications instead.
 Depending on the features you choose, these programs will cost around $140 to $1700.
-The initial phase will be tough, but regular use should help you record data and anticipate business taxes in advance.
+The initial phase will be tough, but regular use should help you record data and anticipate business taxes.
 This will help you make advance payments throughout the year.

 It's important to know when to seek professional tax tips and planning advice.
 Pay for professional advice instead of arbitrarily interpreting gray areas in tax laws in your favor.
 This will ensure you do not unknowingly violate tax laws applicable to your small business.
 A holistic approach combined with diligent recording and analysis of transactions and expenses will help negate the feeling that your business taxes are not under your control.
 Combine technology with disciplined paperwork to keep your taxes under control.